Esri/di-survey123-tools-no-code-required/README.md

-# Automating Survey123 data workflows using ArcGIS for Data Interoperability
+# Survey123 data workflows using ArcGIS for Data Interoperability

 ## Purpose: